Admissions Policy 2022-23

 Children with statements of special educational needs or Education, Health and Care Plan (EHCP)

-Pupils with a statement of special educational needs or Education, Health and Care Plan (EHCP) at the time of allocation are required to be admitted to the school named on their statement or plan.
-Once a statement reaches the formal proposed stage the administration of the admission of the young person becomes the responsibility of Special Educational Needs Assessment Team (SENAT) at which point this policy no longer applies.
+Children with an Education, Health and Care Plan (EHCP) at the time of allocation are required to be admitted to the school named on their plan.
+Once an EHCP reaches the formal proposed stage the administration of the admission of the young person becomes the responsibility of Special Educational Needs Assessment Team (SENAT) at which point this policy no longer applies.

 A sibling is defined as a child attending William Morris Primary School at the same time as he or she is due to be admitted, who is a;